gvwilson/sensibleadventures/nardica/nardica.md

 Other voices took up the cry.

-Iffy pulled the video carpet aside and ran toward Aunt Naggie as the dark man turned back to her.
+Iffy pulled the video carpet aside and ran toward Aunt Naggie as the Reclamation officer turned back to her.
 "You must be gone," he said urgently.
 "You must be gone and safe, now!"